jathom30/coin-gecko-table/README.md

 ## APIs used

 This uses Coin Gecko's free API.
 No API key is needed for the endpoint used.
+However, they do impose a rate limit of 10-30 calls/minute.
+If you run into a 429 error, you'll likely need to kill the app for a bit and try again later.

 ## Libraries